Proposed Hawk Board UNESCO Application for the National Inventory

 Please describe your element as if a friend / family member with no prior knowledge of the element asked you to tell them about it.

-The Hawk Board represents about 24,000 practitioners who keep raptors for falconry, breeding, conservation, education, centres, shows, displays, rehabilitation, pest control, racing and as a hobby.
+The Hawk Board represents all raptor keepers in the UK who use birds of prey for their traditional use in falconry a hunting art, breeding, conservation, education, centres, shows, displays, rehabilitation, pest control, racing and as a hobby.
+This encompasses thousands of practitioners, falconry clubs and falconry related members.

 2. Please tell us more information about your element